mackenziexD/beacons/README.md

 ## What is it?

-BUSA Beacons is a laravel framework that automatically pulls fuel from the EVE Online API to populate tables in a database for the corporation Blackwater USA Inc. It also has a ability to push data to a discord channel.
+BUSA Beacons is a laravel framework that automatically pulls fuel from the EVE Online API to populate tables in a database for the corporation Blackwater USA Inc.

 ## How do I use it?